 Eat out at Cabbage Hall Bar and Grill, home to quality food and a warm atmosphere.
 Choose from bar and grill classics, and a great Sunday roast.
 Or how about Kemp’s Bistro?
 The doors are always open here for breakfasts, lunches, daily specials, cakes and even an afternoon tea for two.

 Maray Liverpool comes with bare-brick walls and pendant lights.
 Choose from an eclectic menu served on small plates.
 Wash it all down with cocktails.
 Alternatively, The Egg Vegetarian Café serves meat-free food in an airy loft with exposed girders, a mezzanine floor and gallery space.

-There might be only four bedrooms here but you’ve no shortage of space.
+There might be only five bedrooms here but you’ve no shortage of space.
 Go to bed with the roar of Anfield still ringing in your ears.